bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

     }
 ```

-Let's continue by adding the search input to the `ContactList.View` module:
+We can continue by adding the search input to the `ContactList.View` module:

 ```elm
 -- web/elm/ContactList/View.elm